Top Cyber Security Threats Affecting Go-to-Market Strategies

 When companies don’t implement the right cybersecurity measures, the risks go beyond lost data and disruptions to GTM strategies.

 Customers who suffer from a data leak or scam by using your website will lose trust in your company.
 Further, by allowing cybercrimes to affect your customers, you can open your business to certain fines and litigation.

 Companies should be aware of these risks when creating a GTM strategy:

-Customers that become victims of fraud and data leaks are less likely to trust that company.
+Customers who become victims of fraud and data leaks are less likely to trust that company.
 The effects on brand reputation can last years and weaken any upcoming GTM strategy.